Polymer/old-docs-site/1.0/docs/devguide/styling.md

 Below are current limitations of this system.
 Improvements to performance and dynamism will continue to be explored.

-*   Only rules which match the element at *creation timeare applied.
+*   Only rules which match the element at *creation time* are applied.
 Any dynamic changes that update variable values are not applied automatically.

     HTML: